 That’s not to say that you can’t be cremated and then have your ashes buried or scattered in a more natural setting.
 There are many organisations that will help you and your family plan this.
 And some natural burial sites offer this option too.

-How much does a natural burial cost?
+How are graves prepared at a natural burial site?

 Is a natural burial right for you?